yktoo/yktoo.com/content/blog/posts/0223/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/matwwdq66t1q3566.jpg" >}}

 In the medieval times the border of the Roman Empire lay here.
-This is reflected, for example, in the name of the {{< fl "Houten Castellum" >}} {{< a "0221" "train station" >}}.
+This is reflected, for example, in the name of the {{< fl "Houten Castellum" >}} [train station](0221).
 All the streets in this neighbourhood have Italian names:

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/n4zy3sas3gzw0313.jpg" >}}